-On September 25, 2019, the United States Federal Trade Commission (the "FTC") filed a lawsuit in federal district court in Texas against Former Match Group.
-See FTC v.
+On September 25, 2019, the United States Federal Trade Commission (the "FTC") filed a lawsuit in federal district court in Texas against the company formerly known as Match Group, Inc. See FTC v.
 Match Group, Inc., No. 3:19:cv-02281-K (Northern District of Texas).
 The complaint alleges that, prior to mid-2018, for marketing purposes Match.com notified non-paying users that other users were attempting to communicate with them, even though Match.com had identified those subscriber accounts as potentially fraudulent, thereby inducing non-paying users to subscribe and exposing them to the risk of fraud should they subscribe.
 The complaint also challenges the adequacy of Match.com's disclosure of the terms of its six-month guarantee, the efficacy of its cancellation process, and its handling of chargeback disputes.
 The complaint seeks among other things permanent injunctive relief, civil penalties, restitution, disgorgement, and costs of suit.
 On March 24, 2022, the court granted our motion to dismiss with prejudice on Claims I and II of the complaint relating to communication notifications and granted our motion to dismiss with respect to all requests for monetary damages on Claims III and IV relating to the guarantee offer and chargeback policy.
 On July 19, 2022, the FTC filed an amended complaint adding Match Group, LLC as a defendant.
 On September 11, 2023, both parties filed motions for summary judgment.
+The case is set for trial in June 2025.
 Our consolidated financial statements do not reflect any provision for a loss with respect to this matter, as we do not believe there is a probable likelihood of an unfavorable outcome.
 Further, we do not believe that there is a reasonable possibility of an exposure to loss that would be material to our business.
 We believe we have strong defenses to the FTC's claims regarding Match.com's practices, policies, and procedures and will continue to defend vigorously against them.